Partial Panel Peculiarities

 DISTRESS—A condition of being threatened by serious and/or imminent danger and of requiring immediate assistance.

 URGENCY—A condition of being concerned about safety and of requiring timely but not immediate assistance; a potential distress condition.

-This article appeared in the March 2013 issue of IFR Refresher magazine.
+This article originally appeared in the March 2013 issue of IFR Refresher Magazine.